Magnus Cathedral: History

 Bishop Erlendur (1269–1308) started construction in about the year 1300.
 Earlier it was believed that the structure was never completed, however recent research suggests otherwise.
 The finding of an arch roof base and of old plastering on the walls indicate that the structure was actually roofed and in use at some point.
 Also the size of the famous pew ends from the nearby Saint Olav's Church indicates that they were originally made for and placed inside the roofed cathedral.
 However it did not have a long lifetime, because after the Reformation in 1537, the Diocese of the Faroe Islands was abolished and supposedly the cathedral was left to decay.
+In 1538, Jens Gregersøn Riber was appointed as the first Lutheran bishop to the Faroe Islands.

 The only known relic of Saint Thorlak, the patron saint of Iceland, is a bone fragment contained with other saints' relics in a lead box in the sanctuary's end wall ("The Golden Locker").
+An inscription indicates that a relic of Saint Magnus Erlendsson, Earl of Orkney was also held at the church.